Using Mathics3 from your code¶

 print(result)

-results of the evaluations.
-Creating this stores all of the builtin
+the result of the evaluations.
+Creating this stores all of the built-in definitions.
+We explicitly set the parameter add_builtin=True to

-is the default, adding this paraemter wasn’t necessary.
+True is the default; adding this parameter wasn’t necessary.
 We’ll

 leave it off in future examples.